 Products from the Penhex Unit, Reformer Unit, Aromax® Unit, and Cyclo-pentane Unit are marketed directly to the customer by South Hampton marketing personnel.
-The Penhex Unit had a utilization rate during 2011 of approximately 64%.
-This compares to a rate of 54% for 2010.
+The Penhex Unit had a utilization rate during 2012 of approximately 72% based upon 6,000 barrels per day.
+This compares to rates of 64% for 2011 and 54% for 2010.
 The Penhex Unit capacity was essentially doubled in 2008 and is now configured in two independent process units.
 The two unit configuration also improves reliability by reducing the amount of total down time due to mechanical and other factors.
 In October 2010 the Company completed the construction of a small Isomerization unit which provides greater flexibility in the product slate and the ability to convert a product which is less in demand, into one which is a stronger performer.